 Civic participation refers to when individuals or a collective of people engage through formal or informal activities such as voting or volunteering to benefit their self, families or entire communities.
-People’s right to participate civically should be protected, broadened and encouraged to exercise regardless of their race, ethnicity, sex, gender, or even age.
+People’s right to participate civically should be protected, broadened and encouraged to exercise regardless of their race, ethnicity, sex, gender, ability, sexual orientation, or even age.
 Decision makers must be responsive to individuals and communities’ needs communicated through their civic participation.
 The strength of our democracy and the ability to protect everyone’s rights and interests requires inclusive civic processes at all levels.

 Disparities and Statistics